 – Psychiatrist Anthony Storr

 Individuation is Jung’s term for personality balance and integration.
-It includes normal psychological maturation, but also intentional growth efforts – spiritual practices, psychotherapies, self-help methods, and so on.
-But the basic force behind them all is the “integrating factor” – the innate drive for balance and wholeness, always active in each of us.
+It includes normal psychological maturation, but also intentional growth efforts.
+Religious practices, psychotherapies, self-help methods, pilgrimages, vision quests — all kinds of conventional and unconventional personal and spiritual growth paths — share the same basic motivation.
+The force behind them all is the “integrating factor” – the innate drive for balance and wholeness, always active in each of us.

 The cerebellum is almost certainly important here.
 Containing half of the brain’s neurons, and interconnected with all brain regions, its influences are strong.
 It brings balance and coordination to reticular, brainstem, limbic, and cortical functions.
 It probably plays a major role in personality integration.